Cost-efficiency in Incomplete Markets: Cost-efficiency and Optimal Portfolio Choice

+but nevertheless are not solutions to \eqref{cvxminimaxA}.
+This stems from the nature of the problem as a saddle-point problem (as opposed to a classical optimization problem).
+An explicit illustration in a discrete setting for this behavior can be found in \cite{BS24appendix}.
+Given the character of the problem we will have to always consider solution pairs $(\hat{Z},\hat{\xi})$, even if from an economic perspective we care mainly about the optimal payoff, cf. Section~\ref{relat}. \end{remark}

 The notion of cost-efficiency in an incomplete market presented next will play a central role in the rest of the paper.
-In the case of integrable distributions the convex hull can be replaced by dominance in using convex order (see Proposition~\ref{cxorder}).
+In the case of distributions with finite mean, the convex hull can be replaced by dominance in using convex order (see Proposition~\ref{cxorder}).